zeisss/sickbridge/README.md

 1. Grab the code and unpack somewhere
 2. Enable Remote for JDownloader
 3. Run the sickbridge.py script once to create the default configuration file in your users home folder (~/.sickbridge).
-4. Edit the config file to match the URLs of your setup
+4. Edit the config file or use the command line options together with `-w` (see `--help`) to match the URLs of your setup
 5. Run sickbridge.py again